James Dicke Contemporary Artist Lecture Series

 The James Dicke Contemporary Artist Lecture, an annual series inaugurated in 2013, brings a leading contemporary American artist to Washington, D.C. to share insights and inspiration.
 The lecture, presented in honor of the museum’s former Commission Chair James Dicke II, is part of the museum’s ongoing commitment to celebrating living artists.

 The James Dicke Contemporary Artist Lecture is held in the museum’s Nan Tucker McEvoy Auditorium, located at 8th and G Streets, NW.
 Lectures begin at 6 p.m.

 2015 Speaker - Mark Bradford

 Can’t make it to the museum?
 The James Dicke Contemporary Artist Lectures are all webcast live, so you can watch from afar.
-Visit the museum’s Webcasts page a few minutes before the lecture begins and click on the speaker’s name so you don’t miss a thing!
+Visit the Mark Bradford Webcast a few minutes before the lecture begins and click on the speaker’s name so you don’t miss a thing!